acos16/selenide-java-test-automation-framework/src/main/java/com/automation/doc/description.md

       smoke tests, etc.
     * manage test execution of specific tests based on the requirement (e.g. smoke, etc)
     * apply different configurations for different suites (e.g., different environments or browsers).
-    * Parallel Execution: Configure test suites to run tests in parallel to reduce execution time.
+    * parallel Execution: Configure test suites to run tests in parallel to reduce execution time.

 In this sample project I organized the tests in 2 categories: smoke and regression.
 I’ve put the tests into separate packages, such as smoke for smoke tests and regression for regression tests.
 I used JUnit 5’s @SelectPackages annotation